 About the Prize

-Now in its twelfth year, the prize is awarded annually for a book of literary nonfiction published the previous year that captures a political subject of relevance to Canadian readers and enhances our understanding of the issue.
-Strong consideration is given to books that, in the opinion of the jury, have the potential to shape or influence Canadian political life.
+Now in its 17th year, the prize is awarded annually for a book of literary nonfiction published the previous year that captures a political subject of relevance to Canadian readers and has the potential to shape or influence thinking on Canadian political life.
 The winning work combines compelling new insights with depth of research and is of significant literary merit.
 The prize particularly values books which provide the general reader with an informed, unique perspective on the practice of Canadian politics, its players, or its principles.

 About Shaughnessy Cohen